muhme/joomla-branches-tester/README.md

 :fairy: <i>"To protect you, the first step `Installation.cy.js` of the Joomla System Tests is excluded in the automated tests if you run all test specs.
-  If you run the installation, this can lead to inconsistencies between the file system and the database, as the Joomla database will be recreated.</i>
+  If you run `Installation.cy.js` the entire database content of the Joomla instance will be lost.
+  See [Database and File System Consistency](#database-and-file-system-consistency) for more details."</i>

 Some more optional arguments for System Tests are: